shaobo-he/ct-fuzz-artifact/README.txt

 TODO: prepare a patch

 To reproduce evaluation results:
 0. We provide a script in the artifact directory, `run.sh` that runs all benchmarks once for both constant-time analysis and more precise analysis with cache models.
-Simply invoke it: `sh run.sh`.
+Simply invoke it: `sh run.sh <time-limit>`.
+We suggest first set the time limit to 10.
+Setting it to 100 may take a while.
 If you are interested in more detailed exploration of these benchmarks, please follow the instructions below.

 1. Go back to directory `ct-benchmarks`.
 We have seven top level `build` directories that contain binaries built by ct-fuzz.
 They are,